• Summary

 In addition to daily access to sales numbers and the cash position of the Company, the Board receives detailed information and reporting from every geographical and functional part of the business, direct from the responsible individuals.
 The information is high quality and comprehensive, ensuring that the Board is well informed and has the tools to facilitate proper assessment of matters which require its insight and decision making.

 The Board believes that there is an appropriate balance between Executive and Non-Executive Directors on the Board.
 Isabel Napper is the Senior Independent Non-Executive Director, Bruno Holthof who is the Non-Executive Chair of the Board is also independent.
-Tom Jenkins and Caroline Stephens are Independent Non-Executive Directors, Tom becoming independent in the final quarter of the financial year.
+Tom Jenkins and Caroline Stephens are Independent Non-Executive Directors, Tom becoming independent in the final quarter of the prior financial year.
 David Orr is not considered to be independent by virtue of his directorship and shareholding in Manor packaging, a supplier of cardboard to the Company.
-David will step down from the Board at the end of his 9 year tenure, during 2024.
+David will step down from the Board at the December 2024 AGM having reached the end of his 9-year tenure.

-By the end of the year, the Board was complying with the QCA Code’s requirement that at least half of the Board should be independent Non-Executive Directors.
+Since the prior year, the Board has complied with the QCA Code’s requirement that at least half of the Board should be independent Non-Executive Directors.
 It is believed that the mix of non-independent directors bring great specialist, analytical and entrepreneurial attributes to the Board, adding viewpoints and competencies that further enrich it.

-The Executive team consists of Tristel’s Chief Executive Paul Swinney and Chief Financial Officer Elizabeth Dixon, who are married, and Bart Leemans.
+The Executive team during the financial year consisted of Tristel’s Chief Executive Paul Swinney and Chief Financial Officer Elizabeth Dixon, who are married, and Bart Leemans.
 Bart is an Executive Director, alongside his role managing the Group’s French and Belgian operations.
+Matt Sassone has since taken on the role of Chief Executive following Paul Swinney’s retirement in September 2024.
+At the same time, Bart Leemans stepped down from the Board to focus on his European role.

 All Directors are encouraged to foster an attitude of independence of character and judgement.
 The relevant experience, skills, and personal qualities that each Director brings to the Board are detailed within the Directors Biographies, published within the Remuneration Report.
 Each Director keeps their skillset up to date by reading relevant publications and attending external training and personal development courses and workshops.